basantakhakurel/morpheus/README.md

 # Description of data files and file structure.

+## Files hosted on Dryad:

+`command_line_intructions.txt`: this file contains instructions to reproduce individual analysis from the manuscript

+`empirical_data.zip` folder: contains 164 empirical matrices that are used to test the covariomorph model in this study.
+The source studies are cited in the electronic supplementary materials (`Supplementary_Information.pdf`).

+## Files hosted on Zenodo:

 `Supplementary_Information.pdf`: this file includes:

 * Introductory figures and sections for the Covariomorph model.